patrimart/monadness-js/README.md

 ### cata

+Applies the applicable function to the Either and produces a value.

 ```js
 cata <V> (lf: (l: L) => V, rf: (r: R) => V): V
 ```

 ### flatten

+Flattens an Either of nested Eithers to a one depth Either.

 ```js
 flatten <M, S> (): Either <M, S>